-As a Jefferson, Atlanta, GA. businessowner, you need some of the same commercial insurance coverages for the cars, trucks, vans or other vehicles used in your business as you do for vehicles used for personal travel.
+As a Jefferson, Atlanta, Fulton County, GA businessowner, you need some of the same commercial insurance coverages for the cars, trucks, vans or other vehicles used in your business as you do for vehicles used for personal travel.

 We offer all the standard coverage plus many options for the vehicles you own, lease or rent for use in your business.
 We can help you choose a package of coverage that fits your business needs.

 Your Businessowners Policy (BOP) does not provide any coverage for vehicles, so you must have a separate policy.